Create an A/B test

 Start your experiment

 Click START EXPERIMENT.
-When the Status field says Running, your first experiment is running live on the web.
-(Most updates happen within a minute.)
+When the status field says "running," your experiment is live on the web.
+Most updates happen within a minute.

 How long should your experiment run?